BowBoyCode/Docker/DockerMisc.md

-# DockerMisc
-Certainly!
-Here is a list of commonly used Docker commands along with a brief explanation for each:
+# Here is a list of commonly used Docker commands along with a brief explanation for each:

 ### Docker Installation
 1. **Install Docker**